Gordon scores season-high 32 points, Magic beat Suns 128-114

 Gordon made a pair of 3-pointers to jump start a 14-1 run early in the third quarter.
 Fournier added a 3-pointer to punctuate the scoring spree, giving the Magic a 79-62 advantage.

-Gordon was 5 for 5 from 3-point after entering the game shooting 28.4% from long range.
+Gordon was 5 for 5 from 3-point range after entering the game shooting 28.4% from long range.

+”Nobody expected him to shoot like that,” Suns coach Monty Williams said. ”But he’s a good player, and you tip your hat to him.
+I thought we did not respect him enough.”

-The Magic shot 57.6% from the field, besting the season-best 51.1% in a 127-120 victory at Washington on Tuesday night.
-They scored more than 125 points for the second consecutive outing, a feat they last accomplished in November 2018 against the Los Angeles Lakers and New York Knicks.
+The Magic shot 57.6% from the field, topping their then season-best 51.1% in a 127-120 victory at Washington on Tuesday night.
+They scored more than 125 points for the second consecutive outing, a feat they have accomplished only two other times in franchise history.

+”Our No. 1 weakness so far this year has been 3-point shooting.
+I believe we were 30th,” Orlando coach Steve Clifford said of his team, which actually entered the game 29th in the NBA at 32.1% from 3-point range. ”Last year, I think we were 11th.
+We have good shooters getting into rhythm, and they’re starting to shoot the ball better.”

 TIP INS: